Ho Chi Minh City University of Economics and Finance

 The Ho Chi Minh City University of Economics and Finance (UEF) is a Vietnamese private university based in Ho Chi Minh City, Vietnam.

-Its main branch is located at: Dien Bien Phu, District Binh Thanh, Ho Chi Minh City.
+The headquarter and its branch are both located nearby on Điện Biên Phủ Boulevard, Gia Định.

 Facilities

 Ho Chi Minh City University of Economics and Finance is located near the center of town (5 minutes drive to the Central Business District).
-It has modern equipment in a tower of 16 floors and 2 basement floors.
+It has modern equipment in a tower of 26 storeys with 3 basements.